justindobbs/windsurf-web/README.md

 ## Overview

 The Windsurf IDE does not yet have the @web extract feature that Cursor has.
+This feature allows the user to type in @web [url] in their chat and have the agent store the extracted information in its memory for the duration of the conversation.

 The following is an example of how to implement it into your Windsurf experience yourself, if you are using Node.js.

-This is just a quick example, and there are other web extraction utilities you could use for this.
+This is just a quick example, and there are other kinds of web extraction utilities you could use for this.

 ## Usage